nicshackle/Candela/README.md

 # Candela

 Wireless LED 'throwie' lights, controllable over OSC.
-Designed for the `Amaze Hackathon`.
+Designed for use in a hackathon.

 ##Usage